Skip to main content

 Welcome to the Vermont State House!

-The State House is currently open to the public Monday through Friday from 7:45 a.m. to 4:15 p.m.
+The State House is open to the public Monday through Friday from 8:00 a.m. to 4:00 p.m.
+Saturday, 10:00 AM to 2:00 PM (September/October only - 11:00-2:00 September 14 & 28).
 If you need assistance, contact the Sergeant at Arms’ office at 802-828-2228 or by email using the link below.
 In case of an emergency, call Capitol Police at 802-828-2273; please let it ring until you receive an answer.
+Information on handicapped access can be found in the General Information section of the website.

 sgtatarms@leg.state.vt.us